btihen-dev/rails_pg_fuzzy_search/slides/fuzzy_search/slides.md

 An effective fuzzy search easily implemented in Rails with Postgres

 **Trigrams:**
-- are fast and efficient
+- fast and efficient (especially when indexed)
-- are very effective for inexact searches
-- handle mispellings, abbreviations and missing data
-- handle human sentences (when concatenated over multiple columns and/or tables)
+- handles human sentences (when searched over multiple columns/tables)
+- effective inexact _fuzzy_ searches (mispellings, abbreviations, missing/extra data)
-- Three different trigram functions (see docs): `similarity`, `word_similarity` and `strict_word_similarity`
+- Three search functions (see docs): `similarity`, `word_similarity` and `strict_word_similarity`

 **Limitations:**
 - not effective for pronunciation matching
 - not effective for distance matching (number of changes needed to match)
+- ASCII compared to similar extended ASCII characters don't match (ç compared to c, u compared to ü, ...), _but given the fuzzy nature of the search, this is generally not a significant limitation_

 ---